"What gets recognized gets valued." - Colleen Wilcox, Author and Teacher

 - Attend PTSA meetings or join in on the new webinar connection

-- Join and review Edline regularly to see your student's grades, important class information, and teacher information
+- Create an account and regularly check to see your student's grades, important class information, attendance, and teacher information through the new MCPS Portal and MCPS Classroom - details on the myMCPS Information Page.

 - Visit the MCPS Website where you can sign up to receive emergency message announcements and monthly newsletters